jruusu/GettingAndCleaningData/README.md

 4. Writes the resultant data set into a txt file, `averages.txt`

-## The resultant data
+## The resultant data ('Code Book')
+The first row of `averages.txt` is a header with column names.

-Each record in the resultant data set (`averages.txt`) represents a summary (average value) of measurements from a specific activity performed by a specific test subject.
+Each record in the resultant data set represents a summary (average values) of measurements from a specific activity performed by a specific test subject.
 Each record contains:

 An activity label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).